 However, management provided an allowance for loss of investment for the investment in CCF in the amount of Baht 582 million in the Interim Financial Statements for the Three and Nine Months ended 30 September 2017.
 During this time, management was in the process of conducting the impairment test on the investment in CCF.
 In addition, there were floods in Sri Lanka at the relevant time which was uncontrollable and was one of factors continuously affecting overall the economy of Sri Lanka which relies greatly agriculture.
 The management was aware that such circumstance might give rise to concerns in considering the value of the investment in CCF.
 Therefore, in line with the conservatism principle, the management decided to provide an allowance for loss in investment from the investment in CCF should it be the case.
-Under the conservatism principle, despite the fact that the impairment test has been completely conducted and no impairment decided to keep, not to reverse the allowance for loss of investment provided as of 30 September 2017.
+Under the conservatism principle, despite the fact that the impairment test has been completely conducted and no impairment of the investment in CCF was identified as mentioned above, the management decided to keep, not to reverse the allowance for loss of investment provided as of 30 September 2017.